 Students need to create their own cause and effect sentences and identify the cause and effect.
 Illustrating helps motivate students as well it deepens their comprehension of the skill.

-Allow students to use two different color crayons, pens, or pencils- even highlighers- when finding the cause and effect in a sentence.
-Not only is it more motivational for them, it makes for easy grading!
+Allow students to use two different color crayons, pens, pencils, or highlighters when finding the cause and effect in a sentence.
+Not only is it provides motivation, it is much easier to grade!

 Who can’t use task cards?
 Task cards can be used with board games, in centers, or for reteaching!